s4w3d0ff/CryptographicAnomaly2/README.md

 Cryptographic Anomaly is a crypto-coin that uses a unique block reward algorithm.
 The block reward is directly effected by the current difficulty.
 The algorithm uses a modulo operation to find the remainder of the previous block's difficulty divided by 100,000,000 (aka COIN).
 If the remainder is less than 25,000,000 then an Anomaly is born, making a bonus block that is worth 1 CGA for that block; otherwise the block reward is COIN minus the remainder (0.00-0.75 CGA.)

-At any given time the probability of 1 CGA coming into existence is, more or less, 25%.
+At any given time the probability of a 1 CGA block coming into existence is, more or less, 25%.

 -----------------------------------------------------------------------------------------------------

 ##Specifications

-Algorithm: Scrypt
+Algorithm: Scrypt<br />
-Block Reward: 0.00-1.00 CGA
+Block Reward: 0.00-1.00 CGA<br />
-Block Time: 60 seconds
+Block Time: 60 seconds<br />
-Maximum Money Supply:
+Maximum Money Supply: 10,000,000,000 (will take hundreds/thousands of years to reach)<br />
-Difficulty Retarget: KGW every block (after the 1st 100 blocks using standard retargeting.)
+Difficulty Retarget: KGW every block (after the 1st 100 blocks using standard retargeting.)<br />
-P2P=3932
+P2P=3932<br />
 RPC=P2P Port + 1

 ##Suggested cryptographicanomaly2.conf for mining: